NecsusECS/Necsus/README.md

 ##### Why `Spawn` and `FullSpawn`?

-Under the covers -- Necsus automatically generates a set of all possible archetypes that could possibly exist at runtime.
-It does this by examining systems with queries, spawns and attachements, then calculating the combinatorial possibilities.
+During a build, Necsus automatically generates a set of all possible archetypes that could possibly exist at runtime.
+It does this by examining systems with `FullQuery`, `FullSpawn`, `Lookup`, and `Attach` directives then uses that to calculate all the combinatorial possibilities.
 Naively, this is an exponential algorithm.
-And archetypes themselves aren't free -- each archetype that exists will increase your build times and the slow down your queries.
-Using `Spawn` instead of `FullSpawn` allows the underlying algorithm to ignore those components when calculating the final set of archetypes.
+This is important because archetypes themselves aren't free.
+Each archetype that exists increases build times and slows down queries.

+Using `Spawn` instead of `FullSpawn` allows the underlying algorithm to ignore those directives when calculating the final set of archetypes.
+Because your system doesn't have access to the `EntityId`, it can't use the output of a `Spawn` call as the input to an `Attach` directive, which means it can't contribute to the list of archetypes.

 #### Query and FullQuery